Powerful DIY Disinfectant Spray | 3 Ingredients

 How effective is this diy disinfectant spray?

-The CDC gives several recommendations and solutions for disinfecting.
+You can get detailed disinfection guidelines here.
 I love that isopropyl alcohol is on the list for effectiveness.
 Some of the other choices, like bleach, I don’t feel so great about and want to avoid as much as possible.
 Household bleach comes with all kinds of toxic red flags.

 If you want to read about the toxic concerns regarding bleach and other chemical cleaners, this site is a good reference and one I go to frequently when considering products.
 I even have their app on my phone that scans products to see the rating of toxicity right when I’m at the store.
 I love it.

-As most of you know, I have been making my own non-toxic cleaners for many years and swear by their effectiveness.
 I felt I needed to amp up my all purpose cleaner recipe with a few stronger ingredients because of the pandemic.
 Some of you may already have my list of cleaning recipes, but if you don’t, you can find the updated version HERE.
 It’s a free download and I would love for you to have a copy.
 This recipe has been added to the list.

 What are the ingredients and why are they so effective?